jrshittu/Building-A-ChatGPT-Wizard-with-Mistral-and-Panel/README.md

 chat_interface.servable()
 ```

 To launch a server using CLI and interact with this app, simply run `panel serve app.py`.
-Don't forget to replace the app.py by the title of the script:
+Don't forget to save the script as `app.py`

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/8jesgxj65q39kmice8o8.PNG)